 Reasons to Supplement

 When the gut flora become deranged – which can be caused by antibiotics, sugar, alcohol and a number of other common culprits – it can lead to diverse health problems, from autoimmune disorders to candida to depression.
-Digestive distress, immune dysfunction, skin disorders and mood issues are potential signs of gut dysbiosis.
+Digestive distress, immune dysfunction, skin disorders and mood issues are potential signs of gut dysbiosis, an imbalance of gut bacteria.
 Probiotic supplementation – along with changes in diet and lifestyle – can support a healthy gut and overall balance in the body.

 Temporary Worsening of Symptoms